Azure/cosmos-explorer/README.md

 3. Move into `cypress/` folder: `cd cypress`
 4. Install dependencies: `npm install`
 5. Run cypress headless(`npm run test`) or in interactive mode(`npm run test:debug`)

+#### End to End Production Runners

+Jest and Puppeteer are used for end to end production runners and are contained in `test/`.
+To run these tests locally:

+1. Copy .env.example to .env and fill in all variables
+2. Run `npm run test:e2e`

 # Contributing